Fort Rupert: Coal & fortifications

 In 1835, the HBC became aware of coal deposits in the area, but no market existed until a steamboat presence emerged a decade later.

 Realizing the closing of Fort McLoughlin in the early 1840s had been a mistake, the HBC sought a new location partly motivated by Admiralty interest in coal.
 In 1849, men under the charge of Captain William Henry McNeill, assisted by John Work, erected Fort Rupert.
 Named after Prince Rupert of the Rhine, the first HBC governor, the strong fortifications were to provide protection from the fierce Nahwitti warriors in the vicinity.
 The 18 ft high stockade held a cannon in the two bastions.
 The dimensions were 202 ft on the northwest side, 207 ft on the northeast side, 202 ft on the southeast side, and 200 ft on the southwest side paralleling Wah-wese Creek.
 About a dozen Europeans manned the fort.
 The only contact with the outside world was the twice yearly HBC steamboat.

 In 1851, final construction was complete.
 That year, Robert Dunsmuir was appointed foreman over a crew of immigrant coalminers.
 Many of the Scottish miners refused to undertake non-mining work, and also were unhappy that the company provided limited protection against armed attacks outside the fort.
 Workers who refused to perform their duties were put in irons and placed on rations.
 Deserters risked death at the hands of the Nahwitti.
 Mining ceased in 1852.
 Dunsmuir was reassigned to the HBC coal operations at Nanaimo.

-The two cannons were not in working order, since any attempt to defend the fort against an attack by overwhelming numbers would be pointless.
+There were only two small rusted cannons in the fort, since any attempt to defend it against an attack by overwhelming numbers would be pointless.
 Individual Nahwitti would climb the outside walls and leer down at the occupants.